mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/FAQ/index.md

 ### Can I use MAMP at the same time as MAMP PRO?

 Both applications, MAMP as well as MAMP PRO, are configuration tools for the tools inside the folder MAMP.
-Though you could run them simultaneously you should not do it.
-You would run into sporadic problems, even data loss may occur.
+Though you could run them simultaneously you should not.
+You may run into sporadic problems, even data loss can occur.

 ---